ronanchilvers/solo-d6/Scenes/1 - Adventurers For Hire.md

 He shakes his head - "No idea.
 Smells funny though!" - He wrinkles his nose in distaste.

 "There was also this." - [[Lina Devdan|Lady Devdan]] holds out er hand in which is a small wooden box, about the size of her palm.
 The wood is dark, fine grained and the workmanship is clearly excellent.

+"This was found on the floor next to the chest in which I kept the cup.
+The lid was open and it was empty with a rather unusual scent rising from it."

 [[Okan]] takes the box and lifts the lid.
 Lifting it to his nose, he sniffs.